AdRohal/LapMaster/README.md

 # F1 Race Strategy Simulator **LapMaster**

-A Python application that compares telemetry data between two Formula 1 drivers.
-This simulator provides a graphical analysis of speed, throttle, and braking during a race session.
+LapMaster is a Python application designed to compare telemetry data between two Formula 1 drivers.
+This simulator provides a graphical analysis of speed, throttle, and braking during a race session, helping teams and enthusiasts to analyze and compare driver performance on various circuits.

 ## Features